toransahu/send2kindle/README.md

 - [ ] Weekly RSS feed dump, when combined with `cron`
 - [ ] Better CSS & formatting for epub
 - [ ] Compressing images before embedding to reduce final file size
 - [ ] Simple UI form driven by CLI.
-Something like `kindle-send dashboard`.
+Something like `send2kindle dashboard`.
 - [x] Auto detect file type
 - [x] Option to download but not send the files
 - [x] Remove dependency on percollate and calibre